 Affiliate Fee: Transfac agrees to pay Affiliate a fee for Transfac’s factoring of accounts for Factoring Clients pursuant to PSAs that Affiliate originates and assigns and transfers to Transfac as outlined below, subject to ALL of the following conditions: (i) Affiliate originates the PSA with Factoring Client on the form approved by Transfac, (ii) such Factoring Client has not previously been contacted by a Transfac staff member or by another Affiliate with whom Transfac does business; (iii) such Factoring Client will be registered and the registered prospective client will be protected for 60 days; (iv) as a direct result of (i) above, Transfac accepts the assignment and transfer from Affiliate, the PSA Affiliate entered into with Factoring Client; and (v) Transfac purchases accounts from such Factoring Client (purchase shall be evidenced by issuance of payment by Transfac to or on behalf of the Factoring Client for said accounts).

-In full consideration for Affiliate’s services, Transfac agrees to pay an Affiliate a fee (the “Affiliate Fee”) calculated based on a numerical of ***% of the Servicing Fees and Daily Funds Rate, if applicable, charged and actually collected by Transfac from Factoring Client’s which PSAs are entered into between Affiliate and said Factoring Client and transferred to Transfac in accordance with the PSA, provided, however, that if the Factoring Client is in default under the terms of the PSA with Transfac, no such Affiliate Fee shall be due or payable unless and until any such default is fully cured by Factoring Client and all monies due Transfac from Factoring Client have been collected, at which time the fees will renew.
-Affiliate shall not be paid on any and all fees, interest or related charges which are related to, or assessed upon, an event of default under the PSA or any other agreement.
+In consideration for Affiliate’s services, Transfac agrees to pay an Affiliate a fee (the “Affiliate Fee”) calculated based on a numerical of 20% of the Servicing Fees and Daily Funds Rate, if applicable, charged and actually collected by Transfac from Factoring Client’s which PSAs are entered into between Affiliate and said Factoring Client and transferred to Transfac in accordance with the PSA if Affilitate determines not to participate in the factoring of the Factoring Client.
+Affiliate, in its sole discretion, may participate in the transaction by issuing funds to the Factoring Client up in such an amount as determined by Affiliate.

-With respect to each VALA, Transfac shall be entitled to a fee in the amount of 0.5% of the face amount of each specific VALA (the “VALA Fee”).
-The VALA Fee shall be earned upon Transfac’s acceptance of each VALA.
-Transfac shall be entitled to deduct the VALA Fee immediately upon accrual from the account of the Factoring Client who is the subject of the VALA.
-Affiliate may also add its own VALA Fee to the account of the Factor Client in excess of Transfac’s VALA Fee, which shall also be earned upon its accrual and deducted by Transfac from the account of the Factoring Client at the same time that Transfac pays its VALA Fee.
+If Affiliate participates in the transaction, Affiliate shall be entitled to a share of all monies collected by Transfac equal to the extent of its participation in addition to an amount equal to 20% of the remainder of monies collected by Transfac from the Factoring Client, pursuant to a PSA. ,If f the Factoring Client is in default under the terms of the PSA with Transfac, such Affiliate Fee shall be reduced proportionately to reflect the extent of the default by the Factoring Client and Affiliate shall receive the same percentage Affiliate Fee on monies actually paid to Transfac by the Factoring Client. .

 Payment of the Affiliate Referral Fee: Payment of the Affiliate Fee shall be made for any Factoring Client on or about the 15th day of the month following the month in which the Affiliate Fee is earned.